Laco Novomeský: Literary and political career

+Since the 1920s, Novomeský personally knew Alexander Mach, a prominent politician of Hlinka's Slovak People's Party who later became the commander of the Hlinka Guard and the Minister of Interior of the Slovak Republic.
+During Mach's time in office, Novomeský repeatedly lobbied him in favor of imprisoned members of the Communist Party.

 In the Czechoslovak Socialist Republic

 After the war he became a member of the Central committee of the Communist Party of Czechoslovakia and the Commissioner of Education from 1945 to 1950 as well as a member of the Constituent National Assembly.

 At the congress of the Communist Party of Slovakia in 1950, he was accused of 'bourgeois nationalism' and was arrested on 6 February 1951, together with Gustav Husák.
 In 1954 he was sentenced to 10 years in prison in a staged trial with a subversive group of bourgeois nationalists.
 While Gustáv Husák was not completely broken in custody and tried to oppose the investigators, Novomeský and other accusers cooperated with the security forces and confessed to all the fabricated points.
 He could not publish at this time.
 In prison, he wrote 4,000 poems on tobacco papers, but smoked most of them.
 On 22 December 1955 he was released on parole.
 Zolo Mikeš wrote (Aktuality.sk) Novomeský's statements were used in the Slánsky trial against his friend Vladimir Clementis, thus contributing to his death sentence.

 Novomeský then lived in Prague and was not allowed to return to Bratislava and was under police supervision.
 Then, until 1962, he worked at the Monument of National Literature in Prague.
 In 1963, Novomeský was fully rehabilitated.
 He moved to Bratislava, where he worked at the Institute of Slovak Literature of the Slovak Academy of Sciences.
 After the Warsaw Pact invasion on 21 August 1968, he again became a member of the Central Committee of the Communist Party of Czechoslovakia, and in the same year he also chaired the Matica slovenská.
 In 1970, he resigned from the Central Committee of the Party and soon became seriously ill.
 In July 1970, a stroke completely removed him from social life.
 Opinions therefore differ as to whether, at least initially, he contributed to the so-called Husák's "normalization" In the cultural and political field.

 He died on 4 September 1976 in Bratislava.